-\Units for SVC loading are reported in MVA, a measure of apparent power; the negative numbers indicate that the SVC is operating in an inductive mode (i.e., removing reactive power from the power system)..
+^{} Units for SVC loading are reported in MVA, a measure of apparent power; the negative numbers indicate that the SVC is operating in an inductive mode (i.e., removing reactive power from the power system).

 The strength of the magnetic field was measured in units of mG with a data-logging EMDEX II, 3-axis magnetic-field meter with survey wheel (the calibration certificate for the EMDEX II is included in Appendix A).
-This meter recorded the total (resultant) root-mean-square magnetic field and the magnetic field along the x, y, and z axes.
-This meter meets the IEEE instrumentation standard for obtaining accurate field measurements at power-line frequencies and appropriate measurement procedures were followed.
-The calibration of the meter also was checked just before and after the measurements in Exponent's calibration coil for any evidence of drift in the magnetic field meter since last calibration.
+This meter recorded the total (resultant) root-mean-square magnetic field and the magnetic field along the x, y, and z axes for magnetic field frequencies between 40 and 800 Hz.
+This meter meets the IEEE instrumentation standard for obtaining accurate field measurements at power-line frequencies and appropriate measurement procedures were followed.3 The calibration of the meter also was checked just before and after the measurements in Exponent's calibration coil for any evidence of drift in the magnetic field meter since last calibration.